 Festival of Weeks (Pentecost): Baptism of the Holy Spirit

-Seven weeks after the 1st day of Passover, God commanded the people to bring the first fruits of their harvest to the temple in Jerusalem.
-Acts 2 tells us that it was during the Festival of Weeks that the Lord poured out the Holy Spirit on all the believers gathered in Jerrusalem to celebrate the festival.
-It was from that moment that the early believers began to witness in power and the gospel began to spread—the great harvest had begun.
+Seven weeks after the 1st day of Passover, God commanded the people of Israel to bring the first fruits of their harvest to the temple in Jerusalem.
+Acts 2 tells us that it was during the Festival of Weeks that the Lord poured out the Holy Spirit on all the believers gathered in Jerusalem to celebrate the festival.
+It was from that moment that the early believers began to witness in power and the gospel began to spread—the great harvest had begun!

 Having been “clothed with power from on high” which the Lord prophesized in Luke 25, Peter stood in the temple and witnessed to the worshippers who were there from many nations.
 His message deeply convicted them and they asked him, “What shall we do?”
 Peter’s reply was: